RLewis11769/holbertonschool-web_back_end/0x00-ES6_basic/README.md

 ### 8-getBudgetCurrentYear.js
 - Modify given function to use computed property names as keys
-    - Replace budget object instead of declaring empty dict and adding key-value pairs
+    - Return completed budget object instead of declaring empty dict and adding key-value pairs
     - Used with:
         - 8main.js

 ### 9-getFullBudget.js
 - Modify given function to use method properties
-    - Replace functions in object
+    - Shorthand syntax for method definition based on name
     - Used with:
         - 9main.js

 ### 10-loops.js
 - Modify given function to use for...of operator
-    - Replace for...in loop with for...of loop (no index)
+    - Replace for...in loop with for...of loop which has no index
+        - Essentially for idx of array, idx is shorthand for array[i]
     - Used with:
         - 10main.js